Yiru-Jiao/GSSM/readme.md

 ## Access to trajectory data of crashes and near-crashes
 Collaborated with Virginia Tech Transportation Institute (VITTI), we have made the trajectory reconstruction dataset of naturalistic crashes and near-crashes in SHRP2 NDS accessible.
 You are welcome to refer to [BirdsEyeTrajectoryReconstructionSHRP2NDS](https://github.com/Yiru-Jiao/BirdsEyeTrajectoryReconstructionSHRP2NDS) for more information and guidelines to use.

-## TL;DR for Abstract
+## Highlights
-- Introduces GSSM (Generalised Surrogate Safety Measure) – a neural network approach that learns potential collisions from naturalistic interactions without crash or near-crash annotations.
+- Collision risk is learnt from naturalistic interactions without crash or near-crash labels.
-- For all traffic interactions characterised by motion, weather, lighting, etc., GSSM can flag interactions whose multi-directional spacing deviates toward unsafe extremes, assigning data-driven risk scores and according probability of potential collisions.
-- Trained on various public datasets and tested on 2,591 real crash/near-crash events, a basic GSSM (using only instantaneous kinematics) achieves AUPRC ≈ 0.90 and warns ≈ 2.6 s before impact; adding richer context boosts performance further.
-- GSSM outperforms existing baselines across rear-end, merging, and crossing scenarios, with feature attributions highlighting spacing direction, road surface, and the past second of motion as top risk factors
+- Context-conditioned distributions of multi-directional spacing characterise interactions.
+- Deviations from typical safe spacing towards closer extremes are quantified as risk.
+- Outperformance over existing methods is validated on 2,591 real-world (near-)crashes.
+- Environmental and historical kinematic features provide performance enhancement.
+- Spacing direction, road-surface condition, and past kinematics are main risk factors.

 This work enables **context-aware**, **scalable**, and **generalisable** learning of collision risk from everyday interactions.
 I believe it is opening a window to foundational models for proactive risk quantification of potential collisions.
 This hopefully will facilitate research in safe autonomous driving and traffic safety analytics.